Lululemon Athletica (NASDAQ:LULU) Updates FY 2022 Earnings Guidance

-Lululemon Athletica (NASDAQ:LULU – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Lululemon Athletica (NASDAQ:LULU – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $9.150-$9.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.060.
-The company issued revenue guidance of $7.49 billion-$7.62 billion, compared to the consensus revenue estimate of $7.30 billion.Lululemon Athletica also updated its FY23 guidance to $9.15-9.35 EPS.
+The company issued revenue guidance of $7.49 billion-$7.62 billion, compared to the consensus revenue estimate of $7.30 billion.Lululemon Athletica also updated its Q1 2022 guidance to $1.380-$1.430 EPS.

-Several equities research analysts recently weighed in on the stock.
-Truist Financial cut their price objective on shares of Lululemon Athletica from $435.00 to $386.00 in a research report on Tuesday, January 11th.
-MKM Partners upped their price objective on shares of Lululemon Athletica from $438.00 to $447.00 in a research report on Wednesday.
-StockNews.com assumed coverage on shares of Lululemon Athletica in a research report on Thursday.
-They set a hold rating for the company.
-BTIG Research cut their price objective on shares of Lululemon Athletica from $490.00 to $489.00 in a research report on Tuesday, January 11th.
-Finally, Citigroup upped their price objective on shares of Lululemon Athletica from $350.00 to $400.00 and gave the stock a neutral rating in a research report on Wednesday.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and nineteen have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Lululemon Athletica has a consensus rating of Buy and an average target price of $435.28.
+Lululemon Athletica (NASDAQ:LULU – Get Rating) last issued its quarterly earnings results on Tuesday, March 29th.
+The apparel retailer reported $3.37 earnings per share for the quarter, beating the consensus estimate of $3.27 by $0.10.
+Lululemon Athletica had a return on equity of 37.92% and a net margin of 15.59%.
+The firm had revenue of $2.13 billion during the quarter, compared to the consensus estimate of $2.13 billion.
+During the same period last year, the company earned $2.58 earnings per share.
+The company’s revenue was up 23.1% on a year-over-year basis.
+On average, analysts expect that Lululemon Athletica will post 9.3 EPS for the current year.

-Lululemon Athletica announced that its Board of Directors has initiated a stock repurchase plan on Tuesday, March 29th that allows the company to buyback $1.00 billion in shares.
-This buyback authorization allows the apparel retailer to purchase up to 2.1% of its shares through open market purchases.
-Shares buyback plans are often an indication that the company’s board of directors believes its stock is undervalued.
+Several research firms recently commented on LULU.
+Sanford C. Bernstein began coverage on Lululemon Athletica in a research report on Monday, March 14th.
+They set an underperform rating and a $260.00 price objective on the stock.
+Barclays increased their price objective on Lululemon Athletica from $410.00 to $441.00 and gave the company an overweight rating in a research report on Thursday, March 31st.
+Morgan Stanley dropped their price objective on Lululemon Athletica from $404.00 to $300.00 and set an equal weight rating on the stock in a research report on Tuesday, January 11th.
+Truist Financial dropped their price objective on Lululemon Athletica from $435.00 to $386.00 in a research report on Tuesday, January 11th.
+Finally, BTIG Research dropped their price objective on Lululemon Athletica from $490.00 to $489.00 in a research report on Tuesday, January 11th.
+One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and nineteen have given a buy rating to the company.
+According to data from MarketBeat.com, Lululemon Athletica has a consensus rating of Buy and a consensus price target of $435.28.

-Several institutional investors have recently made changes to their positions in the company.
-Vident Investment Advisory LLC increased its holdings in Lululemon Athletica by 150.6% in the 4th quarter.
+A number of institutional investors and hedge funds have recently modified their holdings of LULU.
+Integrated Wealth Concepts LLC increased its stake in Lululemon Athletica by 2.7% in the 4th quarter.
+Integrated Wealth Concepts LLC now owns 2,856 shares of the apparel retailer’s stock worth $1,118,000 after acquiring an additional 74 shares during the last quarter.
+Weiss Multi Strategy Advisers LLC bought a new stake in Lululemon Athletica in the 4th quarter worth approximately $1,083,000.
+NEXT Financial Group Inc increased its stake in Lululemon Athletica by 24.1% in the 4th quarter.
+NEXT Financial Group Inc now owns 2,030 shares of the apparel retailer’s stock worth $794,000 after acquiring an additional 394 shares during the last quarter.
+Vident Investment Advisory LLC increased its stake in Lululemon Athletica by 150.6% in the 4th quarter.
 Vident Investment Advisory LLC now owns 1,842 shares of the apparel retailer’s stock worth $721,000 after acquiring an additional 1,107 shares during the last quarter.
-Weiss Multi Strategy Advisers LLC purchased a new stake in Lululemon Athletica in the 4th quarter worth about $1,083,000.
-Forum Financial Management LP purchased a new stake in Lululemon Athletica in the 4th quarter worth about $224,000.
-SkyView Investment Advisors LLC increased its holdings in Lululemon Athletica by 2,744.1% in the 4th quarter.
-SkyView Investment Advisors LLC now owns 21,530 shares of the apparel retailer’s stock worth $280,000 after acquiring an additional 20,773 shares during the last quarter.
-Finally, Comerica Bank boosted its stake in Lululemon Athletica by 4.9% in the 4th quarter.
-Comerica Bank now owns 13,102 shares of the apparel retailer’s stock worth $4,046,000 after purchasing an additional 612 shares during the period.
-81.79% of the stock is owned by hedge funds and other institutional investors.
+Finally, Schonfeld Strategic Advisors LLC increased its stake in Lululemon Athletica by 111.3% in the 4th quarter.
+Schonfeld Strategic Advisors LLC now owns 1,800 shares of the apparel retailer’s stock worth $705,000 after acquiring an additional 17,800 shares during the last quarter.
+81.79% of the stock is currently owned by institutional investors.

 Lululemon Athletica Company Profile (Get Rating)